Netflix/falcor/documentation/paths.md

 ## Paths

 A Path is a sequence of Keys, which is evaluated from the root of a JSON object.
 A path refers to a location within a JSON object.
-When executing JSON operations, Paths are passed to the Model to specify which values to transform/retrieve in the Model's associated JSON object.
+When executing JSON operations, Paths are passed to the [Model]{@link http://netflix.github.io/falcor/documentation/model.html} to specify which values to transform/retrieve in the [Model]{@link http://netflix.github.io/falcor/documentation/model.html}'s associated JSON object.

 ~~~js
 var model = new falcor.Model({